Guidance for employees

 Before you start

 - Understand your new working arrangement, what it means for you, and how it affects your employment conditions.
-Informal arrangements and secondments mean you’ll stay an employee of your home organisation and within your current performance management framework.
+Micro-assignments and secondments mean you’ll stay an employee of your home organisation and within your current performance management framework.
 Temporary transfers mean you’ll be on the host agency’s enterprise agreement.
 Similarly, moves outside the APS are likely to put you on the host organisation’s arrangements.
 Regardless of the arrangement, you’ll be expected to comply with the APS Code of Conduct.

 - Identify and work through any potential conflicts of interest or integrity risks with your home and host managers.
 Further information on disclosing material interests can be found on the Conflict of Interest page.